 Q. Do you think your children will play sports?
 Why?

 A. Yes, I would like to believe so.
 I am not expecting my children to be quite excellent in sports, but I definitely will encourage them to play because playing sports helps build up physical strength and interpersonal and social skills.
 Moreover, most parents in my locality encourage their children to take up some sort of sports or outdoor activities which I believe would be even more important in the future.

 Describe something you bought, that you had to save money for.

 You should say:

 - how long you saved money for it

 and explain how you felt after you bought it.

 [You will have to talk about the topic for one to two minutes.
 You have one minute to think about what you’re going to say.
 You can make some notes to help you if you wish.]

 Q. Do you think children should be taught to save money from their childhood?
 Why?

-A. Yes, I think children should be taught to save money when they are young.
-I believe there are two reasons: firstly, children can learn to respect their parents’ hard work from saving money.
-When they understand the value of money, and the expenditures in the house hold, they could appreciate more about the life that their parents have provided for them.
-Secondly, saving money is a great way to learn how to be independent, frugal and responsible.
-Children who learn to save money from their early ages often become more stable in their personal money management and possess positive attitude about investing money rather than spending it all.
+A. Yes, I think children should be taught to save money from a very young age and there are primarily two reasons for that.
+First, when children are taught to save money, they learn to appreciate their parents’ hard work and dedication to put food on the table.
+When they understand the value of money, they acknowledge the life their parents have provided for them.
+Second, saving money is a great way to learn how to be independent, frugal and responsible.
+Children who learn to save money from an early age often become more adept in money management and possess positive attitudes about investing money rather than spending it all.